aysegulaksu/block3-adv-web/project-1/tables.md

+I could not understand exactly what you wanted us to do in the instructions, so I did something basic based on my understanding of the instructions.

-This pet boutique does not sell animals due to their commitment to animal rights.
-Furthermore, they are based in Montreal.
-Montreal, Quebec banned the sale of dogs, cats and rabbits in pet stores in 2020.
+This fictional pet boutique does not sell animals due to its commitment to animal rights.
+Furthermore, it is based in Montreal.
+Montreal, Quebec, banned the sale of dogs, cats, and rabbits in pet stores in 2020.

+Instead of creating categories for cats and dogs to classify products, I used petfood and pettoy because profit margins, product turnover rate, etc., are more related to these in the pet industry.
+If you would like me to expand the tables, I can create accessories and include toys, beds, etc. or I can add types for food such as wet, dry, dehydrated, or for toys, puzzle, games, etc.

 # Type
 | TypeID (PK)        | Type          |